 - Speakers on a wide variety of topics including health education.

-- Constructive activities like arts and crafts, sewing, genealogy.
+- Constructive activities like arts and crafts and sewing

 - Games: card games, pool, dominoes, Peruvian frog game.